jstoobysmith/jstoobysmith/Projects.md

     concepts within the biological sciences.
 - **Tactics to deal with index notation** HepLean currently contains an implementation of index notation, creating automated tactics will allow us to work more easily with this notation.
+- **Feynman diagrams** I want to formalize Feynman diagrams in Lean, and this project is currently in progress.
+This will demonstrate the use of computation in Lean and how it can be used to help theorem proving.